2BAD/ryanair/README.md

 ## ✨ Features

-- 🔥 No bullshit
+- 🔥 No bullshit.
-- 📝 Strongly typed methods and results
+- 📝 Strongly-typed client that provides compile-time errors, along with IntelliSense for methods, property names, types, and descriptions.
-- 🍪 Handles cookies and sessions automatically
+- 🔍 Extension of the original API that allows you to easily find the cheapest tickets, non-direct flight connections, etc.
-- 🔍 Endpoint specific functions for convenience
+- 🍪 Automatically handles cookies and sessions.

 ## Install